 What you should be doing to grow your Instagram account

 We’ve put together some step-by-step pointers for you to use as a guideline of the things you need to take into consideration when building your Instagram profile:

 Step #1: Identify your IG brand’s theme

 When setting up on Instagram, you want to identify what your brand is going to be so you can keep some consistency in what you are trying to expose to your potential audience.
 Whether that be a personal page, a fan page or a business page – make sure you pick your theme and stick with it.

-Remember: When people visit your Instagram account, they will make their judgements within the first few seconds by looking at your profile picture, your bio and link, and the first 12 posts that show on their screen before they choose to scroll through your gallery.
+Remember: When people visit your Instagram account, they will make their judgments within the first few seconds by looking at your profile picture, your bio and link, and the first 12 posts that show on their screen before they choose to scroll through your gallery.

 Think of your page as your shop-front.
 You want it to look appealing so you can reel people into coming into your shop, or in this case clicking on your link.

-So make sure your profile picture is clear, visible & relates to your brand.
+So make sure your Instagram profile picture is clear, visible & relates to your brand.
 Make sure your bio is eye-catching and tells people everything about what your profile represents.